networknt/light-doc/content/development/best-practices/openapi3.md

 ### Implicit object definitions are to be avoided from the declaration of Body elements when used from collection declarations

-An object should be defined in the __*definitions*__ section of the specification or an external document, for __*shared definitions*__, and be referenced from the collection in the Body, instead of the declaration of an implicit object.
+An object should be defined in the __*components/schemas*__ section of the specification or an external document, for __*shared definitions*__, and be referenced from the collection in the Body, instead of the declaration of an implicit object.

 The Body should not contain any collection declarations with implicit object definitions; the equivalent of Java inline declarations.